looker-open-source/actions/docs/action_api.md

 - [Action Execute Endpoint](#action-execute-endpoint)

-  This is the endpoint to which Looker will send the data payload, form information, and other metadata in order to execute a given action.
+  This is the endpoint to which Looker sends the data payload, form information, and other metadata to execute a given action.
 This is the main implementation of your action.
 This endpoint works the same way as a Looker webhook endpoint.

 - (optional) [Action Form Endpoint](#action-form-endpoint)